Content Related Links

 Please also check out our new links below for current events and activities which are related to nature conservation in this area.

-Aberdeen City Council launched a project to scope out environmental improvements at the East Tullos Burn in Torry.
-The aim of the study was to establish the best way to transform the burn into a natural water feature that helps to improve the quality of the water, provides a haven for wildlife, plus, becomes an attractive place for local communities and visitors.
+In 2012, Aberdeen City Council launched a project to scope out environmental improvements at the East Tullos Burn in Torry.
+The aim of the study was to establish the best way to transform the burn into a natural water feature that helps to improve the quality of the water, provide a haven for wildlife, plus, become an attractive place for local communities and visitors.

 Events and Activities

-These can also be viewed using the In My Area feature of our GIS Mapping service.
+All designations can be viewed using the In My Area feature of our GIS Mapping service

 - Anne-Marie Gauld,